Milky Way from Vulpecula to Aquila

 All pictures below are downscaled versions.

-The second section contains a presentation of some discoveries.
+The second section presents some discoveries.

 Image and instrument data can be found at the end of this page.